yoyoberenguer/PygameShader/README.md

   - rain (bubble effect), You can generate a hundred bubbles or water droplets on your game display, the droplets/bubbles will reflect the game display in real time

+* New in version 1.0.3
+  - Added blending mode for `Predator mode`
+  - New algorithm `dirt_lens effect` bokeh effect
+  - `Dithering` The classic dithering effect to create a retro image effect
+  - `Color_palette` to convert image into Amstrad CPC 6128
+     COMMODORE C64, ZX SPECTRUM etc
+  - `Bilateral filter`Blur effect that conserve the edge of an image
+  - `Emboss filter` Emboss an image or create relief
+  - `Pixelation` Pixelate an image
+  - `Convert to 27 colors` Similar to color_reduction effect but cap the reduction to 27 colors
+  - `Spectrum surface` Create a pygame surface that contains the light spectrum (colors)
+  - `Horizontal gradient (unit misc.pyx)` New algorithms to create custom 2D - 3D gradient colors surface
+  - `New transition effect (blend effect)` Transistion between two images

 ## Demo

 Youtube : https://youtu.be/XgLF2BWP0Rs